Baltimore Oriole

 Coffee for Orioles

-Although Baltimore Oriole populations are widespread and considered stable, they have shown some declines, particularly as large shade trees such as American Elm have become scarce due to introduced disease.
+Although Baltimore Oriole populations are widespread, they have shown declines, particularly as large shade trees such as American Elm have become scarce due to introduced disease.
+Habitat loss on breeding and wintering grounds, pesticide use, and collisions with glass and towers are other threats to this species.

 ABC has successfully advocated for the cancellation of pesticides shown to kill the Baltimore Oriole and other birds, and continues to promote bird-friendly building practices to reduce glass collisions.